1tchy/android-file-chooser-for-with-permission-MANAGE_EXTERNAL_STORAGE/README.md

 ## What's Different?

-- ...
+- Does not ask for READ_EXTERNAL_STORAGE/WRITE_EXTERNAL_STORAGE permission (developers must implement request for MANAGE_EXTERNAL_STORAGE manually)
-- ...
+- Only works with Android 30+
-- ...
+- Updated code and dependencies

-For more information please refer to the [upstream repo](https://github.com/hedzr/android-file-chooser).\
+For more information please refer to the [upstream repo](https://github.com/hedzr/android-file-chooser).

 ## Acknowledges